-Among Michael's many community activities, he has served in an ex-officio capacity on the boards of several organizations including the Downtown Bellingham Partnership, Bellingham Whatcom County Tourism, Bellingham/Whatcom Chamber of Commerce, and Sustainable Connections.
-With an educational background in scientific research, psychology, and work experience as a paralegal, Michael brings his personal experience as an active citizen and from years of volunteer and community work in our public schools, local non-profit organizations, and from service on city boards and commissions prior to his election to office.
-He is also a long-time youth leader for his church.
+Among Michael's many community activities, he has served in an ex-officio capacity on the boards of several organizations including the Mt.
+Baker Theatre, Downtown Bellingham Partnership, Bellingham Whatcom County Tourism, Sustainable Connections, and the Bellingham/Whatcom Chamber of Commerce.
+With an educational background in scientific research, psychology, and work experience as a paralegal, Michael brings his personal experience as an active citizen and from years of volunteer and community work in our public schools, youth programs, local non-profit organizations, and from service on city boards and commissions prior to his election to office.

 He was first drawn to local government by the challenge we face to preserve our quality of life by balancing our man-made and natural environments in a way that works in the long run.
-Protecting and restoring the Lake Whatcom reservoir is a prime example where our roads and houses threaten the quality of our drinking water and the health of the lake.
+Sprawl has threatened our rural areas, while mismanaged growth can have equally bad impacts on living with city limits.
+Protecting and restoring the Lake Whatcom reservoir is a prime example where our streets and houses threaten the quality of our drinking water and the health of the lake.

 A fifth generation Washingtonian and recent empty-nester, Michael enjoys getting out into nature with his hiking buddies and fixing things.